LAPTOP REPAIR GLOSSARY / MOTHERBOARD & CHIP / POST

 WHAT IT IS

-Power On Self Test (POST) is a firmware-level diagnostic that runs automatically every time a laptop is powered on.
-In a fraction of a second, the firmware checks that the CPU, RAM, storage, GPU, and other critical hardware are present and responding correctly before handing control to the operating system.
+POST is a firmware-level diagnostic that runs automatically every time a laptop is powered on.
+It checks that the CPU, RAM, storage, GPU, and other critical hardware are present and responding correctly before handing control to the operating system.

-If any check fails, the laptop halts — it cannot proceed to load the operating system.
-This is POST failure.
-The result is a laptop that appears to power on (fans spin, keyboard lights up) but shows a black screen or error message and never reaches Windows or macOS.
+If any check fails, the laptop halts — it cannot load the OS.
+The result is a laptop that appears to power on (fans spin, keyboard lights up) but shows a black screen and never reaches Windows or macOS.

 SIGNS OF POST FAILURE